squid-cache/squid-cache.github.io/MergeProcedure.rst

 Add to the below merging procedure any additional testing/documentation steps you think makes sense.
 Use of common sense is the main rule of conduct.

-=== Merging Steps for Squid3 ===
+=== Audit and Merging Steps ===
- 1. Check that you have added release notes, if any are needed: '''doc/release-notes/release-3.X.sgml'''.
+ 1. Check that you have added release notes, if any are needed: '''doc/release-notes/release-X.sgml'''.
 Don't worry about the HTML or TXT files, they are automatically built by the maintainer.
 Only the SGML files need updating.

  1. If applicable, check that you have added the feature sponsor to the SPONSORS file.